audeering/audformat/docs/data-misc-tables.rst

     audformat.core.common.format_series_as_html()

-A misc table or miscellaneous table links labels to an index.
+A miscellaneous (misc) table links labels to an index.
 The index has no restrictions
 and can contain an arbitrary number of columns (called levels), but should not contain duplicated entries.